kongregate/kompatible/README.md

 # synapse

-This api is setup for putting a Facebook game on Kongregate as an iframe game, or vice versa.
+This api is setup for putting a Facebook game on Kongregate, or vice versa.

 ## Handling kongregate and facebook credentials.